ASaltedF1sh/image-processing/README.md

-Some image processing algorithms implemented using python
+Some image processing algorithms implemented in python